40net-cloud/fortigate-aws-autoscale-terraform/documetation/Getting_started.md

 Please note and adapt the `spoke_cidr_list    = ["10.1.0.0/16"]` in `terraform.tfvars`

 1. Traffic is routed from the spokes, via the TGW attachments and TGW to the GWLB endpoints in the security VPC.<br>
-2. The GWLB will forward the incoming traffic over Geneve tunnels terminiated on port1 on one of the available Fortigates<br>
+2. The GWLB will pickup the incoming traffic and forward it over one of the Geneve tunnels terminiated on port1 of the available Fortigates<br>
 3. E/W and EGRESS is routed back towards the GWLB over the Geneve tunnels via ??policy based?? routes.<br>
 4. EGRESS (Internet) traffic is routed towards the NAT gateway, E/W traffic is is routed towards the TGW.<br>